-Directly across the street from Saint Joseph Hospital, Midtown Medical Office Building houses several outpatient clinics.
-Most notably, Sister Joanna Bruner Family Medicine is located here, where our residents obtain the majority of their outpatient training.
+Bruner Family Medicine Clinic is located less than a mile east of Downtown Denver and is right across the street from Saint Joseph Hospital in the Uptown neighborhood.
+The clinic is connected to our residency offices and conference room and is where residents see their own patients and get the majority of the outpatient training.
 In addition, our residents do some rotations at the OB-GYN residency clinic (Seton Women’s Medical Center) and General Surgery residency clinic (Rainer Clinic).
 All of these clinics focus on providing comprehensive care for the underserved population of Denver.

 First year residents complete a 1 month rotation at Children’s Hospital Colorado (CHC) in Aurora, CO.
 This prestigious intuition was recently rated the #1 pediatric hospital in the region and top 10 in the nation.
 Residents work with University of Colorado pediatrics residents and pediatricians to care for hospitalized pediatric patients, including pediatric patients with complex medical histories.

 Residents return to CHC in their second year for their outpatient pediatrics rotation, during which residents rotate through a variety of specialty pediatrics clinics, including Cardiology, Gastroenterology, Complex Care, and the Feeding and Swallowing Program.
 Additional elective opportunities are available to interested residents, including management of LARC and other family planning methods at the Adolescent Medicine Clinic.